goliaro/moe_inference/README.md

 +-----------------------------------------------------------------------------+
 ```

-If we interrupt the process with Ctrl+C, we get the following Stderr log, indicating that the N worker threads (where N is determined by the world size parameter we set in `run_inference.sh`) are stuck while loading the state dict from the pretrained model (`model.load_state_dict` function).
-Below, the full stderr and a screenshot focusing on the 4 worker threads.
+If you interrupt the process with Ctrl+C, you will get the following Stderr log, indicating that the N worker threads (where N is determined by the world size parameter we set in `run_inference.sh`) are stuck while loading the state dict from the pretrained model (`model.load_state_dict` function).
+Below, the full stderr and a screenshot for the N=4 worker threads case.

 [error.log](https://github.com/gabrieleoliaro/fairseq_exp/files/9665756/error.log)